syncfusion-content/javascript-docs/js/Dialog/Concepts-and-Features/Behavior-Settings.md

 2. The output for Dialog control when showOnInit is “true” is as follows.

-{% include image.html url="/js/Dialog/Concepts-and-Features/Behavior-Settings_images/Behavior-Settings_img10.png" Caption="Dialog with “showOnInit"                               "%}
+{% include image.html url="/js/Dialog/Concepts-and-Features/Behavior-Settings_images/Behavior-Settings_img10.png" Caption="Dialog with showOnInit"%}

 ## Rounded Corner Support